ankitaiisc/ankitaiisc.github.io/index.md

 <img src="./images/me_crop.jpg" width="200"/>

 <p align="justify"> I am a Ph.D. candidate in Computer Science at the University of Massachusetts Amherst, advised by <a href="http://brenocon.com/">Brendan T. O'Connor</a> and supported by an <a href="https://research.ibm.com/university/awards/fellowships-awardees.html">IBM PhD Fellowship Award</a>.
 I'm a member of the <a href="https://slanglab.cs.umass.edu/">SLANG Lab</a> and the larger <a href="https://nlp.cs.umass.edu/">UMass NLP group</a>.
-My research is in the area of computational social science and natural language processing.</p>
+My research is in the area of computational social science and natural language processing. </p>

 <p align="justify"> Before starting my doctoral studies, I worked with India Machine Learning team at <a href="https://www.amazon.science/">Amazon</a>, and the Advanced Technology Lab at <a href="https://research.samsung.com/sri-b">Samsung Research</a>.

-<p align="justify"> I completed my ME from <a href="https://www.iisc.ac.in/"> Indian Institute of Science</a>, where I was very fortunate to work with <a href="https://ee.iisc.ac.in/sastry-p-s/">P.S.
-Sastry</a> and <a href="https://ee.iisc.ac.in/~gurunath/">Gurunath Gurrala</a> on power systems instability prediction.</p>
+I completed my ME from <a href="https://www.iisc.ac.in/"> Indian Institute of Science</a>, where I was advised by <a href="https://ee.iisc.ac.in/sastry-p-s/">P.S.
+Sastry</a> and <a href="https://ee.iisc.ac.in/~gurunath/">Gurunath Gurrala</a>.</p>

 <b> Recent News</b>